 Our contemporary applications of the plant mirror its traditional uses.
 Calendula is an anti-inflammatory and anti-microbial that promotes the growth and healing of epithelial tissue.
 It is used internally and externally for ulcers, digestive inflammation, cuts, scrapes, boils, burns, insect bites, sunburn, diaper rash and dry skin.
 Use the freshly dried, whole flower heads to make infusions, teas and tinctures.
 And the fresh flower petals can add a nutritious dash of color and flavor to salads, spreads and other dishes.

 Naturalized in much of the world, calendula is native to Southern Europe, Egypt, the Mediterranean, and the region spanning the Canary Islands to Iran.
 It is one of the most essential herbs you can easily grow for your medicine chest.
 This bright orange and yellow annual easily re-seeds itself in your garden and just about anywhere, really.
 Be sure to choose Calendula officinalis and not one of the many ornamental marigolds (Tagetes spp.).

 To grow, direct-sow in early spring or late fall (it can withstand some frost).
 It enjoys full sun or partial shade and moderate water.
 Flowers can be continually harvested—the hardy little plants produce all summer long—and the plants can be cut back drastically to increase new flower production.
 Because it grows like a weed here in on the central coast, it can also be foraged.
 Just make sure not to harvest from the side of the road or places where pesticides might be sprayed.

-Calendula is an active ingredient in our First Aid Salve, along with plantain leaf and yarrow.
+Calendula is an active ingredient in our Heal first aid salve, along with plantain leaf and yarrow.
 And we love to infuse our gold-laden shimmer oil with calendula for its sunny color and skin-soothing qualities.